-There are many different kinds of fjord cruises on offer all along the coast and from the innermost fjord ports of Norway, but the most popular departure point for cruises - the so-called gateway to the fjords - is the port city of Bergen.
-From Bergen, which is easily accessible through an international airport, many travellers like to hop on board working ships heading up to Kirkenes, in the far northeast of Norway.
+There are many different kinds of fjord cruises on offer all along the coast and from the innermost fjord ports of Norway.
+But the most popular departure point for cruises, and the so-called gateway to the fjords, is the port city of Bergen.
+From Bergen, which is easily accessible through an international airport, many travellers like to hop on board working ships heading up to Kirkenes in the far northeast of Norway.

-Those looking for more conventional cruises tailor-made for tourists, with sightseeing and activities on offer, should consider a cruise from Bergen to Skjolden, all along Sognefjord, which is Norway's largest and the longest navigable fjord in the world.
+Those looking for more conventional cruises tailor-made for tourists, with sightseeing and activities on offer, should consider a cruise from Bergen to Skjolden, all along Sognefjord, which is Norway's largest fjord and the longest navigable fjord in the world.
 Skjolden is the country's innermost cruise port and many of Norway's greatest attractions can be found along this spectacular route.